I love food, wine, and the occasional adult liquid refresher. Here are some some recipes I highly recommend.

 1 lb. ground beef

 In a large bowl, combine ground beef, egg, bread crumbs, 1/4 cup milk, onions, salt, and pepper.
 Mix well and form into meatballs just a little bit bigger than the size of a golf ball (makes approximately fifteen meatballs).
 Arrange meatballs in an 8-inch square microwave safe dish.
 Cover with wax paper and microwave on medium for 9-10 minutes.
 While meatballs are cooking, blend remaining milk with the golden mushroom soup in a bowl.
 When meatballs are done, add soup mixture and place back in microwave, again covered with wax paper, on high for 14 minutes or until the meatballs are heated through.
 Served over buttered egg noodles.
-Makes three generous servings.
+Makes three or four generous servings.

 Vegetable Cream Cheese

 1 8 oz. container of Philadelphia cream cheese

 Empty container of cream cheese in a bowl and mix with spoon to loosen a little.
 Add vegetables and mix until combined.
 Chill for at least one hour.
 Serve on bagels with smoked salmon, a slice of tomato, and a slice of onion.
 Makes about a pint of cream cheese.